Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 teaching: 10
 exercises: 0
 questions:
-- "Who are : Australian BioCommons and Sydney Informatic Hub"
+- "Who are we : Australian BioCommons and Sydney Informatic Hub"
 - "Why do RNASeq analysis?"
 - "What is nextflow?"
 - "What resources does Pawsey Supercomputing Center offer?"